e271828e/Flight.jl/docs/notes/design/framework_design.md

 # A Modeling & Simulation Framework for Flight.jl — Design Document

-**Status:** eighth checkpoint (v0.8).
+**Status:** ninth checkpoint (v0.9).
 Axes 1–6 settled; axis 7 parts 1–3 —
 the component declaration layer (§13.1–§13.4), the assembly declaration layer (§13.5–§13.8) and the build pipeline (§14: three strata, standalone `Build`, probe scope and input synthesis, per-activity activations, always-on exact-match conformance) — settled, with the two residual declaration forks closed (symmetric `T` rejected as impossible-by-wiring; probe-observed private cells replaced by the strict `locals` declaration, amending §13.2–§13.4).
+The §3 kind split stress-tested and upheld against the integrate-and-dump counterexample (strapdown IMU), with the integrate-and-difference idiom and its exactness condition recorded (§15.5, row 56).
 Error-reporting policy, stopped-sim service spellings and the migration outline pending (see [Open axes](#open-axes)).
+Sections
-Sections renumbered: case studies §15, decision log §16, open axes §17.
+renumbered: case studies §15, decision log §16, open axes §17.

 ---